Caleb-Shepard/ethereum_linux_gpu_mining/README.md

 at the same time.
 I have not tried this personally but there isn't an apparent reason for it not to work out.

-Kernel verrsions > 4.13 reportedly have open source AMD drivers that perform better than their proprietary counterparts.
+Linux Kernel versions > 4.13 reportedly have open source AMD drivers that perform better than their proprietary counterparts.
 I do not know this is true but have managed to get slightly better performance on an AMD Radeon RX 560 than I achieved on Windows 10 with a similar setup using proprietary drivers.